 All passengers traveling from the U.S. Virgin Islands to the continental United States and Puerto Rico must prove their identity, and may be examined by U.S. Customs and Border Protection (CBP) officers prior to boarding the plane.
 You will also need to declare any goods that you or any of your family members acquired while on the island, including gifts.
 In order to make the CBP examination process as sooth and expeditious as possible, you will want to have you and your family members proof of identity easily accessible, and know what items you need to declare, so that you are ready for the CBP officer at the booth.
 Here is the travel documentation you will need to have available:

-For U.S. Citizen children ages 15 and under arriving by land or sea from a contiguous territory you must present an original or certified copy of their birth certificate (issued by the Vital Records Department in the state where he or she was born), a Consular Report of Birth Abroad, or a Naturalization Certificate.
-If the child is a newborn and the actual birth certificate has not arrived from the Vital Records Department, CBP will accept a Hospital issued birth certificate.
-Due to the increasing incidents of child abductions and disputed custody cases, Customs and Border Protection (CBP) strongly recommends that unless the child is accompanied by both parents, the adult have a note from the child’s other parent (or, in the case of a child traveling with grandparents, uncles or aunts, sisters or brothers, friends, or in groups, a note signed by both parents) stating: “I acknowledge that my wife/husband/etc. is traveling out of the country with my son/daughter/group.
-He/She/They has/have my permission to do so.”
+For U.S. Citizen children ages 15 and under arriving by land or sea from a contiguous territory you must present an original or certified copy of their birth certificate, a Consular Report of Birth Abroad, or a Naturalization Certificate.
+If the child is a newborn and the actual birth certificate has not arrived from the Vital Records Department, CBP will accept a hospital issued birth certificate.
+Because of the increasing incidents of child abductions and disputed custody cases, CBP strongly recommends that unless the child is accompanied by both parents, the adult have a note from the child’s other parent (or, in the case of a child traveling with other family members, friends, or in groups, a note signed by both parents) stating: ‘I acknowledge that my wife/husband/etc. is traveling out of the country with my son/daughter/group.
+He/She/They has/have my permission to do so.’
 Please make sure you have proper identification and documentation for any children traveling with you or CBP will not allow you to proceed through customs!

 If you are a non-U.S. Citizen traveling to or from the U.S. Virgin Islands, a passport from your country of origin is required.
 Additionally, all non-U.S. Citizens will be required to present current and valid traveling and identification documents showing evidence of their immigration status.

 We have duty-free shopping on St. Croix so you can buy lots of goodies.
 Any U.S. resident, including children, can return (or mail) to the mainland $1,600 worth of duty-free imports every thirty days.
 If you go over your $1,600 allowance, THANK YOU!
 Okay, seriously, if you go over your allowance, Virgin Islands purchases are dutiable at a flat rate of 6% on the next $1,000.
 U.S. residents over the age of 21 can return with five bottles of liquor duty-free, or six if one of the bottles is locally produced, such as local favorite Cruzan Rum.
-Plants in soil cannot be taken to the mainland, but many of our fruits can.
-Feel free to call the Department of Agriculture at 340-778-1696 with any questions.
+You cannot take plants in soil to the mainland, but you can take many of our fruits.
+Feel free to call the Department of Agriculture at (340) 778-1696 with any questions.

 For more information:

-For the most up-to-date information on travel requirements and duty-free allowances from the U.S. Virgin Islands, please visit the U.S. Customs and Border Protection website at www.cbp.gov, or call (340) 773-1490 if you have any specific questions.
+You will find the most up-to-date information on travel requirements and duty-free allowances from the U.S. Virgin Islands on the U.S. Customs and Border Protection website at www.cbp.gov, or call (340) 773-1490 if you have any specific questions.